dzfinch/plaknit/docs/usage.md

 ## Planning & Ordering Monthly Planet Composites (Beta)

 `plaknit plan` can run on local devices to query Planet's Data/STAC API, filter PSScene candidates, tile the AOI, and pick the smallest monthly set that meets both coverage and clear-observation targets.
-You can optionally submit one Planet order per month with clipped surface reflectance scenes (4- or 8-band SR + UDM2) and Sentinel-2 harmonization.
+You can optionally submit Planet orders with clipped surface reflectance scenes (4- or 8-band SR + UDM2) and Sentinel-2 harmonization, chunked into batches of up to 100 scenes with predictable order/ZIP names.

 ```bash
 plaknit plan \